auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent/track-consent-with-custom-ui.md

     //code reducted for simplicity
     ```

-1. Edit the `signup()` function to set the metadata.
-Note that we set the value of the metadata to a string with the value `true` and not to a boolean value.
-This is due to a restriction of the [Authentication API Signup endpoint](/api/authentication#signup) which only accepts strings as values, not booleans.
+1. Edit the signup function to set the metadata.
+Note that we set the value of the metadata to a string with the value `true` and not to a boolean value, and we are using `toString` to convert the number to a string.
+This is due to a restriction of the [Authentication API Signup endpoint](/api/authentication#signup) which only accepts strings as values.

     ```js
     //code reducted for simplicity